 The alternative here is sometimes where unicorns come in, they quite frequently define new categories.
 In the product world you would think of an iPad and tablet computing as an example of this.
 Once a new category is defined other people will look for ways at creating new categories within the existing, i.e. children’s tablets, luxury tablets, drawing tablets.

-Defining which category you sit in is especially important for SEO, as when people are searching online they will typically use these categories as a starting point for a search.
+Defining which category you sit in is especially important for B2B SEO strategy, as when people are searching online they will typically use these categories as a starting point for a search.

 SEO and defining your product category